Skechers GoRun 5 Review Facts

 , you are out of luck with this one.

 Keep these on the road.
-I did take them on some light dirt and grass paths which wasn't an issue, but I doubt they would fare too well when roots and rocks come into play.
+I did take them on some light dirt and grass paths which weren't an issue, but I doubt they would fare too well when roots and rocks come into play.
 Keep these as your road or track shoe

 The traction on the Skechers GoRun 5 was fine for dry road conditions, but I wouldn't put them to the test in rainy weather